 Radish seeds are best sown directly to the ground.
 Plant the seeds about 1 to 2 cm deep.
 Space the seeds about 2.5 cm apart.
 These seeds will germinate in less than a week.
 When the seedlings are a week old, you need to thin them so that the seedlings are 5 cm apart.

 Taking care of this vegetable plant is easy.
-You only need to water the plant regularly.
-You may need to add the amount of water or the watering frequency if the soil looks dry.
+Water the plant regularly and add the amount of water or the watering frequency if the soil looks dry.
 You don’t need to side dress the plant during its growing season.
 But, you need to mulch the soil and make sure that weeds and other pests stay away from the radish you grow.

 How to Grow Radish Seeds